DigitalPublishingToolkit/NN09/md/10Rules.md

 systematically called into question.
 There is credible evidence that Edward Snowden is not the only whistleblower supplying the public with classified information.
-Most likely there is a second anonymous source,[^56] and some observers already speculate about a third informer.
+Most likely there is a second anonymous source,[^56] and some observers already speculate about a third.

-NSA, GCHQ and BND are accumulating greater intelligence and data analysis capacities by the hour, but their modus operandi is fragile.
+NSA, GCHQ, and BND are accumulating greater intelligence and data analysis capacities by the hour, but their modus operandi is fragile.
 The informational tailspin ensures that now their operations are less undisturbed than before, and the climate of mutual suspicion within